High order discretization schemes for stochastic volatility models: A second order weak scheme

 \item In the special case of an Ornstein-Uhlenbeck process driving the volatility (i.e $(Y_t)_{t\in[0,T]}$ is solution of the SDE (\ref{OU})), one should replace the Ninomiya-Victoir scheme by the true solution.
-We can then prove more easily the same weak convergence result: at step (\ref{step}) of the preceding proof, we apply Itô's formula instead of carrying out the Ninomiya-Victoir expansion.
-Moreover, we can prove, following the same error analysis, that the OU\_Improved scheme (\ref{strong_Y-OU_3demi}) also exhibits a second order weak convergence property.
-Better still, it achieves a weak trajectorial convergence of order $\frac{3}{2}$ on the triplet $(Y_t,m_t,v_t)_{t\in[0,T]}$ which allows for a significant improvement of the multilevel Monte Carlo method, as we shall check numerically.
+The order two of weak convergence should then be preserved.
+Moreover, one can check that the OU\_Improved scheme (\ref{strong_Y-OU_3demi}) has also potential second order of weak convergence.
+Better still, it achieves a weak trajectorial convergence of order $\frac{3}{2}$ on the triplet $(Y_t,m_t,v_t)_{t\in[0,T]}$ which allows for a significant improvement of the multilevel Monte Carlo method, as we shall check numerically. \end{itemize} \end{remark}